 Enjoy a hot and fresh-baked cranberry scone at the Sugar Pine Cafe before heading out for a day in Yosemite National Park.
 Join a guided tour to get the best photo opportunities.
 Choices range from specific photo tours to the Valley Floor tour or the Glacier Point tour.
 Each tour is tailored for different abilities, ranging from strenuous walking tours to bike tours to bus tours.

 After a long day in Yosemite, stop for dinner at the River Restaurant and Lounge which serves classic American dinners all year.
 Located in the parking lot of the Yosemite View Lodge and conveniently next to your lodging for the night, the elegant Yosemite Blue Butterfly Inn Bed and Breakfast in El Portal.

 Fuel the machine with a home-cooked breakfast on the deck of the Blue Butterfly Inn overlooking the rushing Merced River.
 Take highway 49 north (the 49er trail) and discover the gold rush ghost town of Coulterville.
 Get a fascinating glimpse of the gold rush at the Northern Mariposa County History Center.
 Walk along Main Street, visit the John Muir Geo Tourism center, and learn about the life of the legendary naturalist John Muir.

 Belly up to the bar at the Magnolia Saloon for a delicious brew and lunch.
-The Hotel Jeffery, currently under renovation, is Coulterville’s iconic hotel towering at the corner of Main Street.
+The recently restored Hotel Jeffery is Coulterville’s iconic hotel towering at the corner of Main Street.
 Talk to the locals about ghost sightings and the many events this little town puts on to keep the gold rush alive!